gelatodigital/limit-orders-lib/packages/limit-orders-react/README.md

 Use Gelato's react component or hooks to place limit buy and sell orders on Ethereum, Polygon and Fantom using Gelato Network.

+- To hook it up in simple and direct way, using our default style, just use our react component (uniswap trade style widget).
+It's as is as a couple of lines of code.
+- If your want to build your custom UI you can use our react hooks and plug them in into your components.
+Check the steps below.

 ## [Demo](https://www.sorbet.finance)

 <a href="https://www.sorbet.finance" target="_blank">